jorgenhw/bachelor_thesis/README.md

 ```

 2. Open notebook
 Open the notebook ```fine_tuning_reproducible.ipynb``` either through your own IDE or through Google Colab (link is provided in the table below).

 All 11 models examined are fine-tuned using the exact same script.
+The below script trains a RoBERTa model so one can run the script right off the batch, however, to train another model with the script, simply replace the model name.

 | Model      | Filename | Colab link |
 | ----------- | ----------- | ----------- |